MicrosoftDocs/ai-builder/ai-builder-docs/use-in-flow-overview.md

 ---
 title: AI Builder in Microsoft Power Automate overview -  AI Builder | Microsoft Docs
-description: Provides an overview of how to create automated flows by using AI Builder in Microsoft Power Automate.
+description: Provides an overview of how to create automated flows by using AI Builder in Power Automate.
 author: Dean-Haas
 manager: kvivek
 ms.service: powerapps